potassco/clorm/docs/clorm/predicate.rst

 Field Definitions
 -----------------

-Clorm provides a number of standard definitions that specify the mapping between Clingo's internal representation (some form of ``Clingo.Symbol``) to more natural Python representations.
-ASP has three *simple terms*: *integer*, *string*, and *constant*, and Clorm provides three standard definition classes to provide a mapping to these fields:
-:class:`~clorm.IntegerField`, :class:`~clorm.StringField`, and :class:`~clorm.ConstantField`.
+Clorm provides a number of standard classes to specify the mapping between Clingo's internal representation (some form of ``Clingo.Symbol``) to more natural Python representations.
+ASP has three *simple terms*: *integer*, *string*, and *constant*, and Clorm provides three standard definition classes to provide a mapping to these fields: :class:`~clorm.IntegerField`, :class:`~clorm.StringField`, and :class:`~clorm.ConstantField`.

 Clorm also provides a :class:`~clorm.SimpleField` class that can match to any simple term.
 This is useful when the parameter of a defined predicate can contain arbitrary simple term